Quackster/LibreShockwave/docs/rendering-rules.md

 # Rendering Rules So Far

-These notes capture renderer behavior that has been validated while fixing image, ink, palette, matte, mask, and quad-copy regressions.
+These notes capture C++ renderer behavior that has been validated while fixing image, ink, palette, matte, mask, dynamic runtime image, and quad-copy regressions.
 They are intended as rules for future fixes and tests, not as a complete rendering specification.

 ## General Approach

 - Prefer root-cause fixes in image storage, VM image methods, ink handling, and copy paths over post-render pixel repair.
+- Keep fixes in the C++ runtime, renderer, VM, and cast/member layers.
+Do not compensate with client-side shims, harness-specific patches, or hardcoded Lingo implementations.
 - Keep indexed-image metadata and rendered ARGB pixels consistent.
 If a path changes visible pixels on an indexed image, it may also need to update `paletteIndices`.